Body found in Wyoming believed to be Gabby Petito

 “It is important to note that while Brian is a person of interest in Gabby’s disappearance, he is not wanted for a crime,” North Port police said in a statement.

-Laundrie’s family members told investigators that the last time they saw him was on Tuesday when they believe he went to the wildlife reserve in the Sarasota area.
+Laundrie’s family members told investigators that the last time they saw him was Tuesday, when they believe he went to the wildlife reserve in the Sarasota area.

 Petito’s family had been pleading for the Laundrie family to tell them where their son last saw her.
 Petito and Laundrie were childhood sweethearts who met while growing up on Long Island, New York.
 His parents later moved to North Port, about 35 miles south of Sarasota.